Ready To RISE

 Q: I have a lot of ideas and passions for a business for good – but I don’t know how to tease out which one would be the most practical, with the most impact, and the one best working for me.
 Will this training course help me with it?

-Q: I already have a clear idea will you help me set my business up?
+Q: I already have a clear idea: will you help me set my business up?

-A: Ready to RISE will not help you with your next steps on how to set up a social enterprise, we support the stage before the decision to set up.
-Ready to RISE can help you clarify your idea(s) and in making the decision to start a social enterprise – but we will then signpost you to support and possible funding to take the next steps.
+A: Ready to RISE is targeted at women who are exploring social enterprise, so at the pre-start-up stage.
+Ready to RISE can help you clarify your idea(s) and in make the decision whether or not to start a social enterprise.
+We will then signpost you to support and possible funding to take the next steps.

 Q: Is there an application deadline?